cchitsiang/awesome-stars/README.md

 - [csunny/DB-GPT](https://github.com/csunny/DB-GPT) - Interact your data and environment using the local GPT,  no data leaks, 100% privately, 100% security
 - [Josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT) - AGiXT is a dynamic AI Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, and a v
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
 - [sean1832/GPT-Brain](https://github.com/sean1832/GPT-Brain) - An AI-powered brain that efficiently stores, categorizes, and interrelates personal notes to optimize the management of creative ideas.
 - [Vision-CAIR/MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) - MiniGPT-4: Enhancing Vision-language Understanding with Advanced Large Language Models